rstrahan/aws-autoscaling-vertica/README.md

 - Vertica cluster
 - Vertica Database

+See the helpful comments included in the `autoscaling_vars.sh_template` for descriptions of the required settings.

 When you are done editing the config script, check it with the validation script: `./validate_config.sh`

-# TODO

-Consider:
-- Usage based triggers for scaling
-- Schedule based triggers for scaling
-- Test at higher scale - how to optimize local segmentation / scaling factor, rebalance time, etc.
-- Maintain configuration in DB tables instead of file.
-- Placement Group capacity problems: (should PG be optional?)

-NEXT

-# Next AWS Features to consider
+# Stay Tuned for more

+Other topics we hope to address soon in our AWS series include:
-- Elastic Load Balancing
+- Using AWS Elastic Load Balancer (ELB) for Vertica
-- automatically launch DR cluster from backup snapshots
+- Cluster Cloning - automatically provision and populate a new DR cluster from your backups.
+- Integrate with AWS